punkish/punkish/entries/C/CO/COM/Community-Ontology/index.md

 ## "Community Ontology"

-* The terms used to describe and represent knowledge of...
+* The terms used to describe and represent knowledge of…
-* entities and relationships among them in...
+* entities and relationships among them in…
 * an aggregation of organizations, people, locations, and relationships between them

 ---